InsaneJetman/classic-qbasic/README.md

 **Nibbles** - a classic [snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) game

-The versions here have been updated to fix timing issues on modern hardware.
+The versions here have been updated with timing and other bug fixes.